 - In a non-stick pan, add the butter, sugar, brown sugar, Karo syrup, sweetened condensed milk, and salt.

-- Cook on medium heat until all the sugar is dissolved and the butter is melted.
+- Cook in a deep saucepan over medium heat, stirring until all the sugar is dissolved and the butter is melted.

 - Stirring constantly, cook the caramel mixture until it comes up to 240 degrees on a candy thermometer.
 If you don't have a candy thermometer, use the cold water method. (put a couple cups of cold water in a cereal bowl.
 Drop a tablespoon of caramel into the cold water. move the caramel mixture around with your fingertips.
 If the caramel forms a "soft-ball" it's ready.
 If the caramel dissolves or runs through your fingers, keep cooking it.)